gwen-interpreter/gwen/doc/LOGO.md

 converges to and orbits around a chaotic region.
 The Lorenz attractor, discovered by [Edward Lorenz](http:s//en.wikipedia.org/wiki/Edward_Lorenz) shows one such orbit that looks like a butterfly.
-The logo captures this image with theproposition that Gwen can detect chaotic behavior.
+The logo captures this image with the proposition that Gwen can detect chaotic behavior.